 − in combination with a statin (another type of cholesterol-lowering medicine), or a statin plus other fat-lowering medicines, in patients whose blood fat levels are not lowered adequately with the maximum dose of the statin;

 − alone or in combination with other fat-lowering medicines in patients who cannot tolerate or cannot be given statins.

 - adults and children aged 12 years and over who have homozygous familial hypercholesterolaemia (a severe form of hypercholesterolaemia caused by a genetic abnormality inherited from both parents).
 Repatha is to be used in combination with other fat-lowering medicines.

 How is Repatha used?

-Before starting treatment with Repatha, secondary causes of excess cholesterol and abnormal fat levels in blood should be excluded.
-The medicine can only be obtained with a prescription.
+Before starting treatment with Repatha, other causes of excess cholesterol and abnormal fat levels in blood should be ruled out.

-Repatha is available as a solution for injection in a pre-filled syringe or pre-filled pen (140 mg).
+Repatha is available as a solution for injection in pre-filled syringes (140 mg), pre-filled pens (140 mg) and cartridges (420 mg).
+The cartridges are to be used together with an automated dosing device called a mini-doser.
 The injection is given under the skin of the abdomen, thigh or upper arm.

-The recommended dose for adults with primary disease is either 140 mg every two weeks or 420 mg (the contents of three pre-filled syringes) once a month.
+The recommended dose for adults with primary disease is either 140 mg every two weeks or 420 mg (the contents of three pre-filled syringes or one cartridge) once a month.